Updated: Oct 12

 Creatine Magnesium Chelate

-Basically, this means that magnesium is attached to creatine.
+This kind of creatine has a magnesium chelation, which essentially means that magnesium is attached to creatine.

 The monohydrate and magnesium chelate groups improved performance more than placebo, but there was no significant difference between them both.